Skip to main content

 Alice

 Alice has a background as a producer in corporate and commercial video and communications, working for brands such as Astra Zeneca, Virgin Money, KPMG and BP.
-She is also a trained volunteer at a charity that provides face-to-face support for people who are feeling suicidal.
-Alice has taken courses in counselling and coaching and hopes to start a psychotherapy degree later this year.
+Alice has taken courses in counselling and coaching and also volunteers for a charity supporting individuals with suicidal ideation.

 Alice’s role at Educating Matters focuses on account management, social media and marketing.